kalabox/kalabox/docs/users/uninstall.md

 1. Open "Programs and Features" or "Add/Remove Programs"
 2. Find and select Kalabox in the list
 3. Click on "Uninstall"
+4. If you think uninstall failed please consult the [manual uninstall steps below](#manually-uninstalling-kalabox)

 Linux
 -----